YOUR HUNTING GUIDE

 I wasn’t looking for her but Bertie found me.
 I was in the early stages of a search for a breeder when I saw her picture online.
 She came from a family that was going through hard times with all things considered.
 They were particularly looking for someone to love her, hunt her, and provide her a good home.
 We took Bertie in and eventually I killed my first grouse in the Adirondack Mountains hunting over her.

 Louis (loo-E) is a special dog.
-He’s a three year old rocket ship, a grouse and woodcock hunting machine.
+He’s a four year old rocket ship, a grouse and woodcock hunting machine.
 After retiring from the military to the Adirondacks, hunting here became an obsession.
 I knew I was in the perfect time in my life to truly dedicate my energy to training another dog.
 I waited a year and a half for the right litter, and Louis is the result.

 Louis is from L’Escarbot Kennel in Minnesota, the birthplace of many great French Brittanys.
 I knew quickly that I had something special with Louis.
 He was a maniac about birds right out of the gate and soaked up all the training I gave him.